Leneshka/remoteDevSetup/README.md

 So start the machine with `vagrant up` and be a happy user.
 Use `vagrant halt` when you can't achieve more happiness this way.

 Once you've changed `config.yaml`, use `vagrant provision` to reload settings.

+This remote machine may be ised with Drupal plugin from this [repo](https://github.com/Leneshka/DrupalDemoModule), see README for instructions.